josematute/clean_react_app/README.md

 ## Description

 `clean_react_app` is a Python script designed to create a new React application and remove some default files.
-It then replaces these default files with predefined files from a "boilerplate_files" directory.
+It then replaces these default files with predefined files from the "boilerplate_files" directory.
+These files are only the required ones without useless comments and components: `App.js`, `index.js`, `index.html` and `README.md`.
 This script is helpful if you frequently create new React apps and would like to start with a different base other than the default `create-react-app` template.
 Once the React app is created, you can move it out of this directory to wherever you would like.

 ## Showcase